generic-github-user/Tree/README.md

 Use `CTRL + A` to select all of the text inside the document, then `CTRL + C` to copy it to your clipboard.

-Once you have the list of file paths, just paste it (`CTRL + V`) into the text box and press the "Update" button.
+Once you have the list of file paths, just paste it (`CTRL + V`) into the text box and press the "Load" button.
 The network visualization will automatically be generated.
 Enjoy!

 ## Running it locally